 History

 While strolling through Old Town Square, one comes across a town hall and tower dating back to the early 1300s.
 Since its early days as Prague’s administrative center, the town hall has witnessed pivotal moments in the city’s history, from fierce political debates and elections to the Prague Uprising during World War II.
-Within, one finds magnificent halls, an ornate chapel, a labyrinth of underground caverns, and a tower offering scenic views of the city.
+Within, one finds magnificent halls, an ornate chapel, a labyrinth of underground tunnels, and a tower offering scenic views of the city.

 Visiting Old Town Hall and Tower

 Old Town Hall and Tower were not part of my Rick Steves’ Best of Prague & Budapest tour, so I visited during my solo adventures before the tour started.
-I chose this site as a must-see for several reasons: its role in Prague’s history, the opportunity to see the statues of the 12 Apostles up close (the ones featured in the Astronomical Clock), the underground caverns, and, of course, the scenic views from the top of the tower.
+I chose this site as a must-see for several reasons: its role in Prague’s history, the opportunity to see the 12 Apostles’ statues up close (the ones featured in the Astronomical Clock), the underground tunnels, and, of course, the scenic views from the top of the tower.

 If you are only interested in climbing the tower, then no tour is required.
 The climb is not too bad, as it is a series of ramps rather than stairs.
 When you get to the top, you are free to walk around at your own pace, enjoying the views of Prague.